Which China Travel Guide Book is Best for YOU?

 - No Pictures: like Lonely Planet, Frommer’s expects travelers to know what they want to see

-- It has subway maps for Beijing and Shanghai, but for some reason not Hong Kong
+- It has subway maps for Beijing and Shanghai, but for some reason not Hong Kong.

 Summary:

-Rough Guide China
+5. The Rough Guide to China

-This is by far the largest of all the China guides, beating the Lonely Planet by almost 200 pages.
+The Rough Guide to China is by far the largest of all the China guides, beating the Lonely Planet by almost 200 pages.
 Very handy (and hefty) for the wandering backpacker.

 Target Traveler:

-Low budget backpackers, wants off the beaten path, just wants to explore
+Low budget backpackers, wants off the beaten path, just wants to explore.

 Top Features: